bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 # Seagate Central Slot In v5.x Kernel

+# WARNING : NOTICE
+As of August 2022 I am reccommending AGAINST using this kernel.

+I've found a number of performance and other issues.
+At the moment I would suggest sticking with the native Seagate Central kernel.

+Feel free to upgrade to this kernel if you wish but note that you may encounter imparied performance and potentially some other issues, particularly with networking.

+# Summary

 A modern slot in Linux Kernel for the Seagate Central Single Drive NAS running stock Seagate Central firmware.